oscal-compass/compliance-trestle/docs/cli.md

 If you just want to split a file into all its constituent parts and the file does not contain a simple list of objects, you can still use `*` and the file will be split into all its non-trivial elements.
 Thus if you split a catalog with `-e catalog.*` the result will be a new directory, `catalog`, containing files representing the large items, `back-matter.json, groups.json and metadata.json`, but there will still be a `catalog.json` file containing just the catalog's `uuid`.
 Small items such as strings and dates cannot be split off and will remain in the original model file that is being split.

 Here are some examples.
-Starting with a single catalog file, `my_catalog/catalog.json`, if I do `trestle split -f catalog.json -e 'catalog.*'` I end up with:
+Starting with a single catalog file, `my_catalog/catalog.json`, if you do `trestle split -f catalog.json -e 'catalog.*'` you end up with:

 ```text
 catalogs